-Your computer is equipped with a built-in MOTION EYE camera.
+Your computer may be equipped with a built-in MOTION EYE camera.
+See the online specifications to find out whether your model is equipped with the built-in MOTION EYE camera.

 The built-in MOTION EYE camera adds video functionality to instant messaging software and video editing software and enables you to capture still images and movies with the preinstalled image capture software.